• Skip to primary navigation

 Studies on Intensive Suit Therapy

-Intensive suit therapy sessions are provided by licensed therapists across the nation who are generally certified physical therapists that have received hands-on training in intensive suit therapy.
+Intensive suit therapy sessions are provided by licensed therapists across the nation, who are generally certified physical therapists who have received hands-on training in intensive suit therapy.

 Although each exercise program may differ somewhat according to the therapists providing the sessions, a typical day may consist of: